Jarrell28/reading-notes/class06/README.md

 ## Preview

-1. Which 3 things had you heard about previously and now have better clarity on?
-MongoDB, Mongoose, Nosql
+1. Which 3 things had you heard about previously and now have better clarity on? bcrypt, authorization, authentication

-2. Which 3 things are you hoping to learn more about in the upcoming lecture/demo? data modeling, modular design, TDD
+2. Which 3 things are you hoping to learn more about in the upcoming lecture/demo?
+Bearer Auth, bcrypt, best security practices

 3. What are you most excited about trying to implement or see how it works?
-TDD is still what I am most exicted to learn about.
-Now that Databases are involved, I want to gain more experience writing tests for databases
+I've seen Bearer Auth many times in requests from my previous job.
+I am curious how this works